Meeting new people in a city like Vancouver can be tough. Add in a global pandemic and it’s even worse.

 While the thought of endlessly scrolling through profiles filled with mirror selfies and hiking pics may seem daunting, online dating does have some perks.

-Plus, you can swipe away and get to know a potential match from the comfort of your own home, before taking the leap and going on a date with someone you may have very little in common with.
+Plus, you can swipe away and get to know a potential match from the comfort of your own home before taking the leap and going on a date with someone you may have very little in common with.

-But finding contenders can seem overwhelming with the sheer volume of dating sites at your disposal.
+Finding contenders can seem overwhelming with the sheer volume of dating sites at your disposal.
 That’s why we’ve compiled a list of the best ones and why you should use them.

 eHarmony